‘General Hospital’ Spoilers: Valentin Rattles, Nathan Faces Change, Ava Has News

 General Hospital spoilers for Wednesday’s show hint that there will be some interesting developments playing out for many people in Port Charles.
-Anna finally has learned key information regarding her past with Valentin and Tracy has turned to Ava for help in tracking down an expensive painting her father seemingly owned.
-Nathan is facing some news that might shake things up in his world, seemingly related to Maxie, and GH teasers note that there is action on the way for both Jordan and Curtis as well as for Ned and Olivia.
+Anna finally has learned key information regarding her past with Valentin, and Tracy has turned to Ava for help in tracking down an expensive painting her father seemingly owned.
+Nathan is facing some news that might shake things up in his world, seemingly related to Maxie, and GH teasers note that there is action on the way for both Jordan and Curtis, as well as for Ned and Olivia.

-Anna has learned that part of her past with Valentin includes issues regarding selling secrets and she was stunned once again to have him tell her something she supposedly did that she didn’t expect.
+Anna has learned that part of her past with Valentin includes issues regarding selling secrets, and she was stunned once again to have him tell her something she supposedly did that she didn’t expect.
 General Hospital spoilers suggest that she’ll be reeling after he shares his version of what went down, as she has been sure that someone else was manipulating them both.
 Could it be that he’s telling the truth about all of this?

 As Valentin and Anna are discussing their past, GH spoilers indicate that Nina will be talking with Griffin and claiming that Anna is continuing to interfere in her marriage by going after her husband.
 While Nina has been increasingly paranoid about this situation, it is clear that there is a dynamic between the two that is taking his attention away from his marriage.
 Will Nina end up lashing out and making some bad decisions due to her insecurity over all of this?